cisagov/ScubaGoggles/baselines/Google Meet Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

 #### GWS.MEET.1.1v0.1
-Meeting access SHALL be restricted to users signed in with a Google Account or Dialing in using a phone.
+Meeting access SHOULD be restricted to users signed in with a Google Account or Dialing in using a phone.

 - Rationale
   - This protects against unauthorized access to a Google meeting and helps ensures the user has been authenticated prior to joining.